-One of my highlights at EGX in 2017 was Falling Sky.
-Under development by Jonathan Nielssen and a small team, this narrative title was the result of eight months’ hard work of students of the MA Games Design and Development Course at the National Film and Television School (NFTS).
+One of my highlights at EGX 2017 was Falling Sky.
+In development by Jonathan Nielssen and a small team, this narrative title was the result of eight months’ hard work of students of the MA Games Design and Development Course at the National Film and Television School (NFTS).

 The games coming out of the School at the time were all interesting but a little ‘rough around the edges’ – in no way a criticism when you consider they were being created by people just starting out on their career.
 Falling Sky was different though.
 The demo I played back then was remarkable and perhaps the most technically- and visually-impressive NFTS project I’d ever had the opportunity of experiencing; The Guardian even included it in their 12 favourite games from EGX that year.

 It was clear Nielssen had talent.
 The were a few bugs in the demo but if you overlooked these it was obvious Falling Sky was going to be something special.
 The atmosphere and visuals reminded me of releases such as The Vanishing of Ethan Carter and Heavy Rain, and the music and voice-acting were far superior to what you’d expect from a student creation.
 Sadly though, news about the game seemed to disappear after the expo and I didn’t hear anything else about it.

 When I received a promotional email about SNOW shortly before this year’s event, I was sure I recognised the developer’s name.
 A quick internet search revealed that Nielssen was back with a new project and so I added it to my EGX schedule immediately; if this new title was anywhere near as good as Falling Sky it would be well worth checking out.
 After trying out Beyond and Steel Sky and Röki on the first day, my other-half and I made our way over to the Loeding stand to find out what was going on.